Lagrangian cobordism functor in microlocal sheaf theory I: Proof of the Main Results

 \subsection{Concatenation and Invariance}

-In this section we prove some basic properties of the Lagrangian cobordism functor.
-Namely we will explain the relation between compositions of Lagrangian cobordism functors and concatenations of cobordisms, and show the invariance of the cobordism functor under compactly supported Hamiltonian isotopy.
+In this section we show some fundamental properties of the Lagrangian cobordism functor.
+We prove the second part of Theorem \ref{main} that concatenations of cobordisms give rise to compositions of cobordism functors.
+We also prove the invariance under compactly supported Hamiltonian isotopies.

 This section is a little bit technical and is not related to the rest of the paper, so the reader may feel free to skip it.